• 27 June - Friday - Smalton

 — ∴ —

-After walking for a couple of hours we had returned to our campsite, washed up, then fixed sandwiches to go with the potato salad and coleslaw.
+We walked for a couple of hours, then returned to our campsite, washed up and fixed sandwiches to go with the potato salad and coleslaw.
 We sliced up a cherry pie for desert.

 "Okay you two," said Sean, as Anna and Nan settled themselves in the car, "you have a flashlight if you need it.
 Keep the doors locked."